Skip ahead >>

 Paid Data Studio Connectors

-If you are trying to use other sources, you might need to buy a data connector to use with the Google Data Studio.
-There are several connectors available that are built by third party partners such as Power My Analytics, Supermetrics and Windsor.
+If you are trying to use other sources, you might need to buy a data connector to use with Google Data Studio.
+There are several connectors available that are built by third-party partners such as Power My Analytics, Supermetrics, and Windsor.
 Some of them are available for free and some need to be purchased before they can be used to connect with a particular data source.

 Popular data sources:

 - Social & Advertising Platforms: Facebook, Instagram, Linkedin, Tik Tok, Pinterest, Twitter, Google My Business, Bing, Amazon [Paid]

 - Softwares: Mailchimp, Hubspot, Salesforce, Constant Contact [Paid]

 - Other third-party data sources: SEMrush, SE Ranking [Free]